Atticus29/dataJitsu/specs.md

 # TODO high priority
+- [ ] Float menu buttons inwards more
+- [ ] Alternating hues in rows

+- [ ] If it's their own video submission, they can't rate the annotation
 - [ ] Finish writing the double annotation test
   - [ ] Get rid of subscription errors so that tests can pass
 - [ ] Troubleshoot/edit the currently existing tests